9 Ways to Compare Medicare and Medicare Advantage

 On the whole, MA plans offer lower out-of-pocket costs than traditional Medicare.
-In fact, they were originally intended to provide a lower-cost alternative for people who couldn’t afford Medigap supplemental insurance.
+In fact, they were originally intended to provide a lower-cost alternative for people who can’t afford Medigap supplemental insurance.
 Here’s how it happens:

 Managed care plans, such as HMOs (health maintenance organizations) and PPOs (preferred provider organizations), keep costs relatively low by limiting access to doctors, hospitals, and other providers within their own provider networks and service areas or by charging enrollees more if they go outside them.
 They may also require enrollees to ask for prior authorization before covering certain kinds of treatment.

 A change in the law in 2003 allowed Medicare to pay the private plans far more on average for enrollees’ care than it pays for people enrolled in the traditional system.
-The extra payments allowed the plans to charge enrollees less and/or to offer better benefits than traditional Medicare.
+The extra payments allowed the plans to charge enrollees less or to offer better benefits than traditional Medicare.

 Many people in traditional Medicare pay three monthly premiums — one for Part B, one for prescription drug coverage (Part D), and one for a Medigap supplemental insurance policy.
-In contrast, most people in Medicare Advantage plans pay at most two premiums — one for Part B and one for the plan itself, which may or may not include Part D drug coverage.
+In contrast, most people in Medicare Advantage plans pay, at most, two premiums — one for Part B and one for the plan itself, which may or may not include Part D drug coverage.

-Medicare Advantage plans usually charge fixed dollar co-pays for doctor visits, which may be less expensive and more convenient than the percentage of the cost (typically 20 percent) that traditional Medicare charges.
+Medicare Advantage plans usually charge fixed dollar copays for doctor visits, which may be less expensive and more convenient than the percentage of the cost (typically 20 percent) that traditional Medicare charges.

-A flat co-pay is also more predictable: If your plan charges $20 this year to see your primary care doctor, you know in advance that this amount will be your payment for every visit throughout the year; however, you can’t be certain what 20 percent means in dollar terms when the total cost on which it’s based may fluctuate.
+A flat copay is also more predictable: If your plan charges $20 this year to see your primary care doctor, you know in advance that this amount will be your payment for every visit throughout the year; however, you can’t be certain what 20 percent means in dollar terms when the total cost on which it’s based may fluctuate.